htmfilho/htmfilho.github.io/_posts/2019/2019-08-08-microservices--my-life.md

 ![Students Enrollment](/images/posts/online_encoding.png)

 Our mission was to balance the workload of the entire score encoding process.
 We had to release secretaries from the mountain of paper and repetitive tasks to spread the charge throughout the campus, delegating to teachers and their assistants the encoding into the system.
 Secretaries still had to review the data, but it was a breeze compared to previous years.

 After releasing the solution in production, a user reported a bug that we could not reproduce in our environments.
-So we decided to pay a visit to the user and observe how she was using the application.
-When the user announced our presence to her colleagues in them room each one of them came to thank for the job we have done.
+We decided to pay a visit to the user and observe how she was using the application.
+When the user announced our presence to her colleagues each one of them came to thank for the job we have done.
 We even got a short round of applause.
 I will never forget this moment, but I hope to live it again.

 ## Online Registration

 This image shocked me in 2014.
 If you look at it carefully, you will see the red sign "Inscriptions" in the entrance of the building.
 That building is big, thus when you see a queue like this outside that's because there is an even bigger queue inside.
 These people are trying to become students of the university.
 How many organizations out there have the privilege of getting so many people interested in their products or services?
 That university is in this select group, but they were not treating their "clients" well.
-So, when they gave us the opportunity to get those people registered online, I embarrassed the project like a son.
+So, when they gave us the opportunity to get those people registered online, I embraced the project like a son.

 ![Students Enrollment](/images/posts/student-enrollment.jpg)